-This policy outlines the process of naming public reserves under the Geographical Names Act 1966.
+This policy guides the naming of public areas, including roads, assets and reserves so that the official name can be assigned as a place name under the Geographical Names Act 1966.

 This policy documents the process for maintaining accurate records of land title transfers.

-Payment of Expenses and Provision of Facilities to the Mayor, Deputy Mayor and Councillors(538KB, PDF)
+Payment of Expenses and Provision of Facilities to the Mayor, Deputy Mayor and Councillors(PDF, 136KB)